falconandrea/learnweb3-exercises/Build-Lottery-Game-with-Chainlink/README.md

 Get the contract address returned from deploy script and add it into `.env` file (duplicate `.env.example` file) inside the `frontend` directory.

 Now run `npm install && npm run dev` inside `frontend` directory.

+Inside the `frontend` folder we use inside the `.env` file the access token from [The Graph](https://thegraph.com/).

+The folder `graph` is used to deploy the subgraph for my contract.
+You can use the tutorial [here](https://thegraph.com/docs/en/cookbook/quick-start/) to deploy yours.